tratond01/hello-world/README.md

 # hello-world
-This is random
+This is a practice on GitHub

-Hola,

-  Mein Name ist tratond01, and I'd rather be in Germany right now.
-Takk.
+Hi,

+  I'm studying in Berlin and practicing using Git.